psbriant/Session07_start/README.txt

 learning_journal README
 ==================

-This is where you should end up by the end of week 5.
-This repo contains the Pyramid alchemy scaffold with the following changes:
+This is where you should end up by the end of week 6.

-Removed the MyModel class from models/mymodel.py
-Added the Entries class to models/mymodel.py
-Changed models/__init__.py to import Entry instead of MyModel Removed references to MyModel in scripts/initializedb.py

 Getting Started
 ---------------